Rise of mid-range smartphones

 With the world in the throes of the Covid-19 pandemic, which has caused countries to impose lockdowns, leading to rising unemployment and a worsening economic outlook, many consumers are not buying new smartphones unless their current ones are broken.

-Mr Bryan Ma, vice-president of devices research at IDC says: "With consumers unsure of where their next paycheck is coming from, some would try to stretch the life of their existing phones, while others might opt for a cheaper 'good enough' phone".
+Mr Bryan Ma, vice-president of devices research at IDC, says: "With consumers unsure of where their next pay cheque is coming from, some would try to stretch the life of their existing phones, while others might opt for a cheaper 'good enough' phone."

 MID-RANGE PHONES IN FOCUS

 An example of a "good enough" phone is the Apple iPhone SE, which was launched in late April at the peak of the pandemic.
-With a starting price of $649, the iPhone SE is the most affordable iPhone since its predecessor in 2016.
+Starting at $649, it is the most affordable iPhone since its predecessor in 2016.

-The iPhone SE, as well as other more affordable smartphones, were also on the radar of Singapore users of the iPrice platform.
+Other more affordable smartphones were also on the radar of Singapore users of the iPrice platform.

-The website says there was a 178 per cent increase in searches by Singapore users for entry-level and mid-range models in April compared to March.
-In comparison, premium smartphones saw a 44 per cent increase in search activity in the same period.
+The website says there was a 178 per cent increase in searches by Singapore users for entry-level and mid-range models in April, compared with March.
+In comparison, premium smartphones saw a 44 per cent rise in search activity in the same period.

 "We believe that Singaporeans were searching high and low for mid-range smartphones during the circuit breaker period," says iPrice.

-Mr Juha Winter, associate director at market research firm Strategy Analytics says that consumers want "value-for-money devices with good-enough specs at affordable prices", especially with mobile operators reducing handset subsidies in recent years and countries entering recession due to the Covid-19 outbreak.

-He adds that only one flagship model - the Samsung Galaxy S20+ in third spot - was in Strategy Analytics' list of the top-six bestselling Android smartphones in the first quarter of the year.
-Samsung's mid-range Galaxy A51 ($448) was the most popular smartphone.

 Ms Lee Kay Ling, 27, who works in digital advertising, bought an Oppo Reno3 Pro smartphone for $749 last weekend.
-She says: "A new flagship phone will easily set you back by $1,500 or more.
-I don't think the extra features justify the price when phones that cost half as much can do the job just as well."
+She says: "A new flagship phone will easily set me back $1,500 or more.
+I don't think the extra features justify the price, when phones that cost half as much can do the job just as well."

 The gap between mid-range and flagship smartphones has narrowed in recent years.
-Mid-range smartphones, which usually range between $300 and $800, now often come with features typically found in the top phones, such as multiple rear cameras, Oled screens and in-display fingerprint sensors.
+Mid-range smartphones, which range between $300 and $800, now often come with features typically found in top phones, such as multiple rear cameras, an Oled screen and an indisplay fingerprint sensor.

-"Samsung and Chinese smartphone makers have been aggressive in penetrating the latest technologies to mid-range and even lower-tier smartphones," says Ms Flora Tang, research analyst at market research firm Counterpoint Research.
+"Samsung and Chinese smartphone-makers have been aggressive in penetrating the latest technologies into mid-range and even lower-tier smartphones," says Ms Flora Tang, research analyst at market research firm Counterpoint Research.

-Even 5G connectivity, which is currently found only in flagship smartphones, is expected to appear in mid-range models by the end of the year, says Mr Ma.
+Even 5G connectivity, now found only in flagship smartphones, is expected to appear in mid-range models by the end of the year, says Mr Ma.

 Users like Mr Kwang are unlikely to shift to a mid-range model, say analysts.

-Mr Jin Shengtao, research analyst at market research firm Canalys says: "Singaporeans would rather hold onto their existing smartphones longer as it tends to be painful to downgrade to a less premium brand or model."
+Mr Jin Shengtao, research analyst at market research firm Canalys, says: "Singaporeans would rather hold on to their existing smartphones for a longer time, as it tends to be painful to downgrade to a less premium brand or model."

 Echoing this sentiment is Ms Sahiba Puri, senior analyst at market research firm Euromonitor International: "While purchasing may be stalled for a while, demand for premium phones is expected to resurface as the economy reopens."

-She expects the smartphone market in Singapore to shrink by 3 per cent to 2.7 million units compared to the previous year due to supply constraints and retail shutdowns as a result of the Covid-19 outbreak.
+She expects the smartphone market in Singapore to shrink by 3 per cent to 2.7 million units, compared with the previous year, due to supply constraints and retail shutdowns as a result of the Covid-19 outbreak.

 ONLINE RETAIL RISING